Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

-A scaling theory consistent with $\mathcal{L}_{f}$ and $\mathcal{L}_{b}$ involves anisotropic scaling of the radial fermionic and tangential bosonic momentum \cite{matrixlargeN2019}.
 The dynamical exponents are $z_b=3$ for the boson, and $z_f=3/2$ for the fermion (where $z_f$ is defined with respect to the momentum component perpendicular to the Fermi surface).
 In addition, various symmetry-allowed interactions, such as $\phi^4$ and four-Fermi forward scattering, become irrelevant, and only the Yukawa coupling $\lambda$ remains marginal.
 Further analysis beyond the planar limit reveals that there are no leading $1/N$ logarithmic corrections to \eqref{eq:one_loop_clean} which can potentially destabilize the fixed point at large but finite $N$ \cite{Altshuler1994}.

 \textbf{Disorder at large $N$.\,--} Our next step is to re-introduce disorder $\mathcal{L}_{\rm dis}$ as a relevant perturbation at the one-loop Lagrangian \eqref{eq:one_loop_clean}.
 Diagrammatically, we first dress the fermion propagator by non-crossing impurity lines within the self-consistent Born approximation, $G(\varepsilon_n,p)=[i(\beta N^{1/3} \left|\varepsilon_n\right|^{2 / 3} +(2N\tau)^{-1}) \operatorname{sgn}\varepsilon_n-\xi(p)]^{-1}$.
 One might expect the disorder--induced lifetime to dominate at low energies, rendering the NFL frequency dependence insignificant.
 However, the actual low-energy gapless degrees of freedom of the disordered system are particle-hole excitations dressed with impurity ladders (diffusons), see Fig.\ref{fig:leading_N_main}a.
 In our case they acquire anomalous dynamical scaling $z_d=3$ set by incoherent fermionic dynamics at low momenta, $q\ll (Nv\tau)^{-1}$, and frequencies, $ |\varepsilon_{n},\varepsilon_{n}^\prime|\ll (N^{4/3}\beta \tau)^{-3/2}$: $\mathcal{D}_{\varepsilon_n,\varepsilon_n^\prime}(q)= [NDq^2+N^{1/3}\beta (|\varepsilon_n|^{2/3}+|\varepsilon_n^\prime|^{2/3})]^{-1}$, where $D=v^2\tau/2$ is the diffusion constant.
 As a result, the diffusion pole in a particle-hole propagator (if analytically continued to real frequencies) is replaced by an effective IR-divergent energy relaxation time, which is, in some sense, very similar to the spin-flip time for triplet diffusons in the presence of dynamical magnetic impurities \cite{Ohkawa1983,Ohkawa1984,Vavilov2003,Kettemann2006,Micklitz2006,Micklitz2007,Kashuba2016,Burmistrov2018R}.